corinagum/Bots/README.md

-# MSFTBot: What should I read?
+# MSFTBot: What book should I read?
 Please note that I included the node_modules directory, so download may take longer than usual.
 This is for ease of use for the user. :)

 ## To Run:
 1. Please add provided config.js file to configure LUIS, or see config-sample.js to create new LUIS keys.
 1. in the console, start the app by typing `node app.js`